wandb/docs/docs/guides/app/features/panels/intro.md

 Select the undo button (arrow that points left) to undo any unwanted changes.
 :::

+## Duplicate a panel

+To duplicate a panel:

+1. At the top of the panel, click the `...` menu.
+2. Click **Duplicate**.
+3. If desired, customize the duplicate panel.

 ## Add multiple panels
-Add multiple panels to your workspace at the same time.
 You can add up to 500 panels at a time.
+To add multiple panels:

 1. Within your project workspace, choose the **Add panels** button
 2. Choose **Quick add**